 Clover features shamrock-shaped leaves and pollinator-friendly flowers that grow between blades of grass and is a dense ground cover.
 Clover made it to America in the 1600s and quickly became popular among farmers and in residential lawns, and today is included in several grass seed mixes.

 There are more than 300 clover varieties available including yellow clover but the 3 most common are white clover, red clover, and micro clover.
+This list includes red clover, which is primarily used for hay, pasture, silage, and soil improvement.

 That said, here are 10 benefits of clover in lawns that will make you think twice before using any weed killers to get rid of them.